Omelicious/Sb3UGS-WIKI/MagicaBoneCloth-Helpers.md

 2. "Check MagicaBoneCloth"
 3. correct MBC MB first before the other MBs

-If you want to retain a member uncheck its checkbox.
+If you want to retain a member's data uncheck its checkbox.
 Sb3UGS skips it for new creation, but computes depending members with the member's unchanged data.